VoltLang/Website/doc/tvpl/c3-steps.md

 		return 0;
 	}

-Semantically, the program is identical.
-Typographically, it's a little longer.
-This means you can define a variable, and then assign to it later:
+The output of the program is the same.
+It's just a little more typing.
+With this method you can define a variable, and assign to it later:

 	n: i32;
 	// ...